kamushadenes/chloe/README.md

 Chloe uses [aria2](https://aria2.github.io/) to download YouTube videos for transcription.

 Although highly recommended, this is not a mandatory dependency.
-If you don't have it installed, Chloe will fallback to using the `youtube-dl` default downloader.
+If you don't have it installed, Chloe will fall back to using the `youtube-dl` default downloader.

 ### Cargo